Donmiao/vat_exporter/README.md

 - Extract skeleton information and calculate the full pose of each keyframe
 - Generate local and world space animation textures where the y-axis represents temporal info and the x-axis represents the position (or rotation) of each node.
 (Four textures could be generated from each bvh file: local /world rotation texture, and local/ world position texture.)
+- Slice animations into uniform small animation clips, using overlapping frames to enlarge the datasets and downsample the frame rate to extract the key information, also enlarge the dataset (for instance, frame 0, 2, 4, 6... for clip1, and 1, 3, 5, 7... for clip2 when down sampling FPS to half).

-- Verify the generated textures by converting them back to animations, and display the animations in a Unity project.
+Reconstruct and verify the generated textures by converting them back to animations, and display the animations in a Unity project.

 # How to use